mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 because different RTP sessions, which may use different RTP profiles, may be carried within the same QUIC connection.

-> **Editor's note:** "rtp-mux-quic" indicates that RTP and other protocols may
-> be multiplexed on the same QUIC connection using a flow identifier as
-> described in {{encapsulation}}.
-Applications are responsible for negotiation
-> of protocols in use by appropriate use of a signaling protocol such as SDP.

-> **Editor's note:** This implies that applications cannot use RoQ as
-> specified in this document over WebTransport.

 ## Draft version identification

 > **RFC Editor's note:** Please remove this section prior to publication of a
 > final version of this document.

-RoQ uses the token "rtp-mux-quic" to identify itself in ALPN.
+RoQ uses the token "roq" to identify itself in ALPN.

-Only implementations of the final, published RFC can identify themselves as "rtp-mux-quic".
+Only implementations of the final, published RFC can identify themselves as "roq".
 Until such an RFC exists, implementations MUST NOT identify themselves using this string.

 Implementations of draft versions of the protocol MUST add the string "-" and the corresponding draft number to the identifier.
-For example, draft-ietf-avtcore-rtp-over-quic-04 is identified using the string "rtp-mux-quic-04".
+For example, draft-ietf-avtcore-rtp-over-quic-09 is identified using the string "roq-09".

 Non-compatible experiments that are based on these draft versions MUST append the string "-" and an experiment name to the identifier.